 CHOOSING A NEURO OCCUPATIONAL THERAPIST

 What do I need to look for in an occupational therapist?

 What qualifications does a neuro occupational therapist need?

-It’s a good idea to check that your therapist is registered with the Health Care Professionals Council (HCPC) and the Royal College of Occupational Therapists.
+It’s a good idea to check that your independent occupational therapist is registered with the Health Care Professionals Council (HCPC) and the Royal College of Occupational Therapists.
 The standard qualification for an occupational therapist is a DipCOT or BSc, but your therapist may have also undertaken additional post-graduate training in a specialist area.
 You can rest assured that our therapists have the appropriate professional memberships and qualifications in occupational therapy for neurological conditions.
 We have the know-how to support patients throughout the traumatic brain injury recovery process.

 Should I ask for references?

-It makes sense to ask how many years experience a therapist has in the field for which you require their services and how many similar cases they have worked on in the last year.
-You may also like to ask the therapist to give you examples of people that they have helped.
+It makes sense to ask how many years’ experience a therapist has in neurological occupational therapy.
+You could also enquire into how many similar cases they have worked on in the last year and to see examples of people they have helped.
 LSOT’s occupational therapy in London and the South East is well-regarded and highly-trusted, as demonstrated by our testimonials here.

 OCCUPATIONAL THERAPY EXPERTISE

 How important is experience in a particular field?

 Do all occupational therapists have the same terms and conditions?

 Terms and conditions can vary so it’s always a good idea to agree these before treatment begins.

 What insurance does an independent occupational therapist need?